Jenni-Hawk/Advanced_Topic_Modeling/README.md

 ## Additional Objective
 - Determine the impact of including retweets versus removing retweets
 - Findings: Given how people use Twitter to express themselves, removing duplicates does not provide an accurate understanding of what the top topics are from a volume perspective.
 This volume perspective is critically important for business people to understand the scale and influence of a topic.
-As a best practice for tweet analysis, I recommend removing duplicate tweets as a secondary step in the analysis process (not a first step) to double check that different topics don't clearly emerge when duplicates are removed.
+As a best practice for tweet analysis, I recommend removing duplicate tweets as a secondary step in the analysis process (not a first step) to double check that a latent topic doesn't exist when duplicates are removed.